SJTUJohnClass/Smart-Pointers/README.md

 	```

 - **Operator=**
 Exactly like the previous section we should not be able to write the following code as well.
-Make the copiler to produce an error for this code.
+Make the compiler to produce an error for this code.

 	```cpp
 	UniquePtr<int> ptr1{new int{10}};